fredrikaverpil/vscode-material-theme/README.md

 This theme is directly based on the excellent Material Theme by [Mattia Astorino](https://github.com/equinusocio) without any modifications.

-**Please note**: The theme is, as of writing this, not rendered as intended in vscode.
-The current Insider build does render it correctly and we should enjoy this soon in the stable build of vscode.
+**Please note**: The theme is, as of writing this, not rendered as intended in vscode (1.8).
+The current Insider build (1.9) does render it correctly and we should enjoy this soon in the stable build of vscode.

 ## Screenshot